ainstarc/git-init/README.md

 - `npm test` - Launches the test runner
 - `npm run build` - Builds the app for production
 - `npm run deploy` - Deploys the app to GitHub Pages
+- `npm run checkDuplicates` - Checks for duplicate Git commands in the dataset
+- `npm run injectDefaults` - Ensures all command JSON files have required fields and structure
+- `npm run generateDataIndex` - Regenerates the command index file for up-to-date imports

 ## Technologies Used